For Affinity Water

 Share this case study

-Maydencroft was commissioned by a water company to undertake river restoration tree surveys of sections of rare chalk streams in the southeast of England.
-The survey covered sections of the following chalk streams: Mimram, Colne, Beane, Misbourne, Ver, Lea, Chess, and Bulbourne.
+Maydencroft was commissioned by a major water company to undertake detailed river restoration tree surveys across several rare chalk streams in the southeast of England, including the Mimram, Colne, Beane, Misbourne, Ver, Lea, Chess, and Bulbourne.

 loading